sopwath/Podman-Howto/README.md

 - There's a line showing `unqualified-search-registries = ["registry.fedoraproject.org", "registry.access.redhat.com", "docker.io"]`

 You can setup a regisry configuration on a per-user basis by creating a separate file at `$HOME/.config/containers/registries.conf`
-- You will probably need to `mkdir .config` within your home directory
+- You might need to `mkdir .config` within your home directory, then create the registries.conf file with a text editor of your choice.
-- For now, I'll copy the example custom registries.conf file is as follows:
+- For now, I'll copy the example custom registries.conf file as follows:

 ```text
 unqualified-search-registries = ["docker.io", "ghrc.io", "quay.io"]